 Your French Bulldog Makes and Maintains Calm Eye Contact

 Dogs generally avoid making eye contact in most situations.
 This is because it can be deemed threatening to stare down another dog or person.
 However, calm, soft, gentle eye contact with someone is a sign of trust.
-Your pup is showing you that he trusts that you won’t hurt or betray you by gazing back at you.
+Your pup shows that he trusts you and won’t hurt or betray you by gazing back at you.
 This is usually paired with calm, happy body language as well.

 Your French Bulldog Comforts You When You’re Upset

-Another common sign of affection from dogs is the attempt to comfort you when you’re upset.
+Another common sign of affection from dogs is attempting to comfort you when upset.
 The next time the world has you down, pay attention to see if your pup comes up to cuddle you.
 If so, that attempt to comfort you shows that your Frenchie cares about your feelings.